Mingalazedi Pagoda

-Mingalazedi Pagoda (မင်္ဂလာစေတီ, /my/; also spelt Mingalar Zedi Pagoda) is a Buddhist stupa located in Bagan, Burma.
+Mingalazedi Pagoda (မင်္ဂလာစေတီ, /my/; also spelt Mingalar Zedi Pagoda) is a Buddhist stupa located in Bagan, in the Mandalay Region of Myanmar.
 Construction started in 1274 during the reign of King Narathihapate.
-The pagoda is one of few temples in Bagan with a full set of glazed terra cotta tiles depicting the Jataka.
+The pagoda is one of the few temples in Bagan with a full set of glazed terra-cotta tiles depicting the Jataka.
 The pagoda was built in brick and contains several terraces leading to large pot-shaped stupa at its centre, topped by a bejewelled umbrella (hti).
 Mingalazedi Pagoda was built a few years before the First Burmese Empire (Bagan Kingdom) was pillaged by the Mongols.